VishnurajArjunasamy/Shared_Task_on_Patient-Centric_Question_Answering_Evaluation/README.md

 ### 3. Folder Structure

-The Prediction Dir foleder structure should follow the below format
+The Prediction DIR folder structure for Each language should follow the below format

 ```
 <team_name>_<task_name>_<open/close>/